Run2Cure Domain 2021

-This year, wherever you are in the world - you can take part in Run2Cure Local!
-Same distances (10k, 5k, 3k and 1k) but you can choose when to complete your chosen distance between 5am Saturday 5 September and 6pm on 6 September.
+For the second year, wherever you are in the world - you can take part in Run2Cure Local!
+Same distances (21.1k, 10k, 5k, 3k and 1k) but you can choose when to complete your chosen distance throughout the entire month of September.

-Take a look at our fantastic Run2Cure Neuroblastoma range
+Take a look at our Run2Cure merchandise range

-Get the look and contribute to research into a cure for the children's cancer neuroblastoma by shopping at our online store.
+Get the look and contribute to research toward a cure for the children's cancer neuroblastoma by shopping at our online store.

 Support amazing kids like Jazmyn